 - The children reside at the SVSG shelter while waiting adoption.

-You receive a proposed match of a child from MLJ Adoptions International in collaboration with SVSG.
+You receive a proposed match of a child from Nightlight Christian Adoptions in collaboration with SVSG.
 The child’s documents will include a medical examination of the child, a photo of the child, applicable consents and legal paperwork and any available known history.
 We highly recommend that you have this information reviewed by a doctor who specializes in international adoption before you make a decision.
 Once you decide to accept the proposed match, you will be considered “matched” with the child.
 You will then wait to complete the legal adoption process in Samoa, apply for the child’s visa, then wait for an invitation to travel to Samoa to bring your child home.
-Most families invited to travel will receive approximately a four week When you are invited to travel, you will know the date of your embassy visa appointment (U.S. families).
-U.S> families travel to Samoa to be united with their child(ren), and then travel to Auckland, New Zealand to attend the child’s medical appointment, the embassy appointment, and receive the child’s Orphan Visa.
+Most families invited to travel will receive approximately a four week notice prior to travel.
+When you are invited to travel, you will know the date of your embassy visa appointment (U.S. families).
+U.S families travel to Samoa to be united with their child(ren), and then travel to Auckland, New Zealand to attend the child’s visa medical appointment, the embassy appointment, and receive the child’s Orphan Visa.

 Canadian families only travel to Apia Samoa to bring their child home.
-Both parents do not have to travel to bring the child home.
+Both parents are not required to travel to bring the child home.

 Within 30 days of your arrival home, you must have a home visit by your home study provider.
-Your home study provider will prepare post-adoption reports and submit them to MLJ Adoptions International at 6 months, 12 months, and 24 months from the date of placement and pictures of the child with family, every three months for the first year e-mailed to the parents’ program director.
+Your home study provider will prepare a full post-adoption reports and submit them to Nightlight Christian Adoptions at 6 months, 12 months, and 24 months from the date of placement and pictures of the child with family, every three months for the first year e-mailed to the parents’ program director.
 Reports include your child’s developmental progress and pictures.
-This is a very serious commitment; MLJ Adoptions International is committed to showing the Samoan Government and birth families that children adopted by US citizens are healthy and well cared for.
+This is a very serious commitment; Nightlight Christian Adoptions is committed to showing the Samoan Government and birth families that children adopted by US citizens are healthy and well cared for.
 Compliance with post adoption reports is also required by the U.S. Department of State.
 Therefore, Nightlight charges a fee to monitor and process these post placement reports and also requires families to pay for the cost of the post placement report in advance.

 Please contact Sonja Brown at firstname.lastname@example.org or call 317-875-0058 with any questions.